Essex · Private rented sector

 Does the Renters' Rights Act apply to Basildon landlords?

 Yes.
-Basildon is in Essex, England, and all Renters' Rights Act 2025 provisions apply from 1 May 2026 — Section 21 abolition, Periodic Assured Tenancy Agreements for all new lettings, Section 13 rent increases (one per year, 2 months' notice), and Awaab's Law repair response timeframes.
+Basildon is in England (Essex) and all Renters' Rights Act 2025 provisions apply from 1 May 2026, Section 21 abolished, Periodic Assured Tenancy Agreements for all new lettings, Section 13 rent increases via Form 4A (once per 12 months, 2 months' notice), Awaab's Law (PRS extension — date to be confirmed by secondary legislation) hazard response timeframes, and the Information Sheet for all existing tenants by 31 May 2026.